Virosidum: History

+Roman occupation

 While the fort may have had an earlier phase, the visible remains date to AD 90-105.
 It initially had an earth and timber rampart which was rebuilt in stone around AD 190.

 The visible outline of the defences of the fort contains an area of 1.16 hectares (2.8 acres).
 The fort platform survives to a height of 3.9 m, and it is surrounded by a single ditch on the north, east and south sides, with a series of five ditches on the west.
 An annexe to the fort measures 99 m x 73 m.

 The site was abandoned between c.120 and c.160.
 The fort interior was rebuilt in the early third century by the Cohors VI Nerviorum.
 Rebuilding across the whole site took place in the late fourth century, with pottery evidence suggesting a late abandonment.

+Sub Roman Britain

+Following the departure of the legions and the end of Roman rule in Britain in the early 5th century, there is no clear evidence that there was continued occupation at the fort.
+However, a pair of post-Roman burials were discovered in the principia (the headquarters building).
+One is of an adult aged 36-45 years old and the other of a woman aged 46+ years.
+Radiocarbon dating of the skeletal remains dated them to the ninth or tenth centuries AD.
+Isotope analysis of the strontium and oxygen values of their teeth found that the woman was probably local to the Yorkshire region, but that the other skeleton was from a western coastal part of Britain or continental Europe.
+These burials may be consistent with structural changes to the western wall of the principia and the aedes (a temple) that suggest it was used as a church.